0x000dea7c/invaders/README.md

 The game doesn't have an end.
 It's about how many points you can get before you die 3 times.

-When you die, your scoreboard gets saved in a file called "scoreboard.dat", which holds the best 5 scores you got overall.
+When you die, your scoreboard gets saved in a file called "scoreboard.dat", which holds the best 5 scores you got so far.

 You can move with arrow keys and shoot with spacebar (you can hold it and fire forever).